 Trademarks Country of Application

 AboitizPower Word Mark (Class Nos.
 39, Vietnam

 40, 42)

 AboitizPower Device (Class Nos.
 39, 40, Vietnam

-42) Victiani
+42) Vietilalli

 AboitizPower Device (Class Nos.
 39, 40, Indonesia

-42) indonesia
+42) inuonesia

-EFFECTS OF EXISTING OR PROBABLE GOVERNMENT REGULATIONS ON THE BUSINESS the Social Security Act of 2018, RA No. 10606 or the National Health Insurance Act of 2013, RA No. 11223 or the Universal Health Care Act, RA No. 9679 or the Home Development Mutual Fund Law of 2009, The Philippine Labor Code and its implementing rules, and other labor-related laws, regulations, and DOLE-mandated work-related programs.
+EFFECTS OF EXISTING OR PROBABLE GOVERNMENT REGULATIONS ON THE BUSINESS

+AboitizPower and its Subsidiaries are subject to the laws generally applicable to all Philippine corporations, such as corporation law, securities law, tax laws, and the Local Government Code.
+All Philippine corporations are also subject to labor laws and social legislation, including RA No. 11199 or the Social Security Act of 2018, RA No. 10606 or the National Health Insurance Act of 2013, RA No. 11223 or the Universal Health Care Act, RA No. 9679 or the Home Development Mutual Fund Law of 2009, The Philippine Labor Code and its implementing rules, and other labor-related laws, regulations, and DOLE-mandated work-related programs.